 Why Should I Care?

 As it depends on the individual and how often you use different hair tools and products, you should know when and how to care for your items correctly.
-Keeping your items cleaned and stored properly will lessen the chances of any harm to yourself or your hair.
-The flat iron, for example, should simply be wiped down weekly to ensure it is clean and smooth for better results on your hair.
+Keeping your items cleaned and stored correctly will lessen the chances of any harm to yourself or your hair.
+The flat iron, for example, should just be wiped down weekly to ensure it is clean and smooth for better results on your hair.

 Misusing or overusing any hair tools, like your hot tools, combs, brushes, or even accessories, can lead them to become harmful to our hair.
 We are most mindful of the heat damage when it comes to our hot tools; however, we should consider product damage, as well as our safety.